Anurag-Singhal1/Anurag-Singhal1/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms
 - 👯 I’m looking to collaborate on Web Dev Projects
 - 💬 Ask me about Frontend developement
-- 📫 How to reach me: @anuragsinghal on Twitter

 ## **About Me :** 👦
 I am an enthusiastic Indian self-taught frontend developer and problem solver.
 I am a motivated individual with a strong passion for frontend development and data structures and algorithms, who has achieved self-taught proficiency in both areas.